tttor/ctrl-foundation/method/policy-based/actor-critic/acktr_wu_2017.md

 ## problem
-* still does **not exist** a scalable, sample-efficient, and general-purpose instantiation of the natural policy gradient.
+* still does **not exist** a scalable, sample-efficient, and general-purpose instantiation of the **natural** policy gradient.
   * SGD and related first-order methods explore weight space inefficiently
   * TRPO is impractical for large models and suffers from sample inefficiency
     * requires many steps of conjugate gradient to obtain a single parameter update, and
     * accurately estimating the curvature requires a large number of samples in each batch;
-* computational challenges when applying natural gradient methods: mainly associated with efficiently storing the Fisher matrix as well as computing its inverse.
+* computational challenges when applying **natural** gradient methods:
+  * mainly associated with efficiently storing the Fisher matrix as well as computing its inverse.
+  * example solution
     * for tractability:
-    * to use the compatible function approximator (a linear function approximator).
+      to use the compatible function approximator (a linear function approximator).
     * to avoid the computational burden:
       TRPO approximately solves the linear system using conjugate gradient with fast Fisher matrix-vector products,
       * but, shortcomings:
         * requires repeated computation of Fisher vector products, preventing it from scaling to the larger architectures typically used in experiments on learning from image observations in Atari and MuJoCo.
         * requires a large batch of rollouts in order to accurately estimate curvature.
         * generally less sample efficient
           (although TRPO shows better per-iteration progress than policy gradient methods trained with first-order optimizers such as Adam)
-    * K-FAC avoids both issues by
-      * using tractable Fisher matrix approximations and
-      * keeping a running average of curvature statistics during training.

 ## observation
 * to effectively reduce the sample size (improve the sample efficiency)